-Slow travel is one of the top travel trends of 2024, and there are several reasons for this.
-Rejecting hectic itineraries and whistle-stop tours in favour of taking time to really get to know a place can be relaxing and rewarding.
+Slow travel is one of the top travel trends of 2025, and there are several reasons for this.
 You can develop a deeper appreciation for your surroundings, discover authentic experiences, and avoid the traps of mass tourism.

 Slow travel is a branch of the ‘slow movement’, which pushes back against fast food and fast fashion.
-Travelling slowly is often more sustainable – and because you’re spending longer in one place, there can be more time to visit local markets and cook and eat fresh, sustainable food.
+Travelling slowly is often more sustainable – and because you’re spending longer in one place, there’s more time to visit local markets and eat fresh, sustainable food.

 So what exactly does slow travel look like?
 It can simply mean staying longer in one place and taking the time to discover local gems, experience the culture, and get off the beaten track – often by exploring destinations using public transport, on foot, or by bike.
 It can also involve camping, backpacking, or taking a road trip to travel at your own pace.

-While slow travel can be practised anywhere, some places seem made for exploring at a more leisurely pace.
-So, if you like the idea of travelling in your own time and enjoying a far richer experience, here are 12 of the best slow travel destinations.
+While slow travel can be practised anywhere, some places seem made for leisurely exploring.
+So, if you like the idea of travelling in your own time and enjoying a richer experience, here are 12 of the best slow travel destinations.

 1. Yukon, Canada